 Is It Worth Fixing A Cracked Bumper?

 Whether it’s worth fixing a cracked bumper depends on the model of car you drive.
-For some car models, a new bumper is quite cheap and in that case there is no reason to spend time repairing the bumper as it will cost more in the end if it is done by a professional.
+For some car models, a new bumper is quite cheap, and in that case, there is no reason to spend time repairing the bumper, as having a professional conduct a repair will ultimately cost you more than simply replacing it.
 But if a new bumper for that particular car model is expensive, it might be worth it.

 Can A Plastic Bumper Be Repaired?

-Yes, plastic bumpers can be repaired and repainted to look like a new bumper.
-However, it is a question of how much a new bumper costs as it may actually be cheaper to buy a new bumper instead of repairing the old one.
+Yes.
+Plastic bumpers can be repaired and repainted to look like a new bumper.
+However, there is still the question of how much a new bumper costs, as it may actually be cheaper to buy a new bumper instead of repairing the old one.

 Is It Safe To Drive With A Cracked Bumper?

 Although it is safe for the car to drive with a cracked bumper, it is best to get it fixed as soon as possible.
-This is mainly due to some safety reasons, such as hitting a pedestrian or loose parts coming from the damaged bumper when driving at higher speeds and hitting other cars or people.
+This is mainly due to some safety reasons – you need to be concerned about hitting a pedestrian, or loose parts coming off of the damaged bumper when driving at higher speeds and hitting other cars or people.

 Is It Worth Fixing A Bumper Scratch?